spc476/a09/README.txt

 		register dump.
 For memory writes, this will print out the address and the new value.

-	-D file

-		Write the 6809 memory to the given file at the end of assembly and all tests have run.
+	-W lowaddress[-highaddress]

+		Mark the memory of the emulated 6809 as write-only.

+	-Z size

+		Use the value for the stack size.
+The minimum size is 2 bytes; the maximum is 4096 and the default is 1024.

+	-r

+		Run the tests in a random order.